iocron/typo3-gulp-scss/README.md

 # Typo3 Gulp SCSS Autocompiler to CSS + CSS Minifier + CSS Sourcemaps + JS Minifier

 This Script creates from all Resources/Public/Scss/\*.scss Files corresponding CSS Files in Resources/Public/Css/ as minified + uncompressed versions.
-It also minifies the JS Files if needed.
-This script has to be put into your theme folder.
+It also minifies the JS Files if needed (into the same folder with the .min suffix).
+There is also a setup option to automate the build tasks with IDE Plugins for Atom/Vscode in combination with this script.
+This script has to be put into your typo3 theme folder (e.g. typo3conf/ext/<yourTheme>).

 ## Install: